This post may contain affiliate links which earns us a small commission. To learn more visit our disclosure page.

 A high school diploma/GED may be required before you can sign up for the training.
 Many classes hold a small a number of students so getting your application in early is important.
 You will also be required to complete a physical examination with the doctor of your choice, obtain MMR (Measles, Mumps, and Rubella) Clearance, obtain TB Clearance (can be done during your physical examination and obtain criminal clearance check online.

 You can also advance to become a registered nurse or licensed practical nurse by going back to school and undergo further training.
-Completing CNA training program is pre-requisite for some of the RN programs.
+Completing a nursing aide training program is pre-requisite for some of the RN programs.
 After you have completed your training, you are now ready to take the certification examination to become a licensed certified nursing assistant.

 …Lastly, How do I go about getting financial aid for CNA training?